semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 sem edit notification [name]
 ```

-The `sem edit notification` command will start your favorite text editor.
+The `sem edit notification` command will start your configured text editor.
 In order for the changes to take effect, you will have to save the changes and
 exit your text editor.